fameisyash/fameisyash/README.md

 application ensures easy and secure storage of employee information without the need for traditional servers, making it *simple* and *efficient*.

+### 🖥 Serverless Portfolio with AI chatbot
+This project is a personal portfolio website built using a serverless architecture and integrated with an AI chatbot to interact with users in real-time.
+The frontend is developed using HTML, CSS, and JavaScript, which displays my profile, skills, projects, and contact details.
+The backend is implemented using AWS serverless services, so there is no need to manage any physical servers.
+For handling user queries, an AI chatbot is integrated that can answer questions about my skills, projects, and experience.
+It improves user engagement and provides instant responses.
+User messages from the “Ask Me Anything” section are processed using a backend API and stored in a cloud database for future reference

 ---
 ## 🛠 Skills & Tools